BlazeInferno64/itunes-client/README.md

 # itunes-client
-Simple itunes client for interacting with the api
+Simple itunes client for interacting with the itunes public api endpoint

 ## Live demo